HowToGetLicensed

 Frequently Asked Questions

-How long does it take to get a dental hygienist license in California?
+How long does it take to become a dental hygienist in California?

 How much does it cost to get a dental hygienist license in California?

-Can I get a California dental hygienist license with a criminal record?
+Can I become a dental hygienist in California with an out-of-state license?

-Do I need a college degree to become a dental hygienist in California?
+Do I need a bachelor's degree to become a dental hygienist in California?

 Sources